About Firepower Interfaces

 Data—Use for regular data.
 Data interfaces cannot be shared between logical devices, and logical devices cannot communicate over the backplane to other logical devices.
 For traffic on Data interfaces, all traffic must exit the chassis on one interface and return on another interface to reach another logical device.

 Mgmt—Use to manage application instances.
 These interfaces can be shared by one or more logical devices to access external hosts; logical devices cannot communicate over this interface with other logical devices that share the interface.
 You can only assign one management interface per logical device.
+For ASA and FDM: You can later enable management from a data interface; but you must assign a Management interface to the logical device even if you don't intend to use it after you enable data management.

 Cluster—Use as the cluster control link for a clustered logical device.
 By default, the cluster control link is automatically created on Port-channel 48.
 The Cluster type is only supported on EtherChannel interfaces.
 FDM does not support clustering.